holoviz/colorcet/README.md

 result in large changes in the perceptual appearance of the corresponding colors, or vice versa.
-For instance, the matplotlib "hot" and "jet" colormaps have long stretches where the apparent colors change imperceptively, such as the yellow region in "hot" and the cyan/green region in "jet":
+For instance, the matplotlib "hot" and "jet" colormaps have long stretches where the apparent colors change imperceptibly, such as the yellow region in "hot" and the cyan/green region in "jet":

 ![hot/jet](docs/images/hot_jet.png)